 When are information sessions offered?

-Information sessions are offered twice a week throughout the academic year.
+Information sessions are offered twice a week throughout the academic year and are presented to all UNI 101 classes.

 |Study Abroad Information Session|